 You can use the -g compiler option to get line numbers in the traceback listings.
-The file /usr/include/fsignal.h defines a Fortran derived type similar to the ucontext\t structure in /usr/include/sys/ucontext.h.
+The file /opt/ibm/xlf/15.1.0/include/fsignal.h defines a Fortran derived type similar to the ucontext\t structure in /usr/include/sys/ucontext.h system header.
 You can write a Fortran signal handler that accesses this derived type.

-"Sample programs for exception handling" on page 326 lists some sample programs that illustrate how to use these signal handlers or write your own.
+"Sample programs for exception handling" on page 309 lists some sample programs that illustrate how to use these signal handlers or write your own.
 Also see the SIGNAL procedure in the XL Fortran Language Reference for more information.